Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/05-Templates.md

 How could we use the `{% url %}` template tag in our music app?

+### Activity: Worksheet

+With a group of 2-3, make a copy of [this worksheet](https://docs.google.com/document/d/1B3upO_tTE6My_Gmxt0fOo0WmMYcFOExtlMizT85vZS4/edit?usp=sharing) and fill out the missing rows.

 ## 🌴 [**10m**] BREAK

 ## 💻 [**50m**] Lab Time: Music Site Project